jokeofweek/jokeofweek.github.io/_posts/2020-05-26-merkle_trees.markdown

 Merkle trees actually form the foundation for many large-scale projects.

 - If you've ever used the BitTorrent protocol (or a number of other file-sharing protocols such as Gnutella), you've used a form of these trees under the hood for data verification.
-- If you've ever used Git or Mercurial for your version control, these used Merkle trees for organizing your stored code/commits, providing those useful SHA-1 hashes you love typing.
+- If you've ever used Git or Mercurial for your version control, these use Merkle trees for organizing your stored code/commits, providing those useful SHA-1 hashes you love typing.
-- If you've ever dabbled in cryptocurrency or used a blockchain, these leverage Merkle trees to allow verifying that you're up to date on the transactions which have been processed without having to download all the transaction content.
+- If you've ever dabbled in cryptocurrency or used a blockchain, these leverage Merkle trees to verify that you're up to date on the transactions which have been processed without having to download all the transaction content.

-### Aside: Trust no one?

-I alluded to the idea of trust and data tampering earlier when I mentioned a user's data may have been maliciously tampered with (providing a motivation for our verification).

-The logical next question is: what happens if our checksums are tampered with to make the verification pass on tampered data?

-By construction, it turns out that we only need a trusted source for our top-level checksum (called the *Merkle root* for Merkle trees).
-This is true for all our structures in this post.
-The top-level checksum acts as a summary of all the underlying content as it is computed from the content checksums.
-Even if the user were to receive tampered checksums for the inner paths within the Merkle tree, the tampered content wouldn't correctly compute to the top-level checksum.

-So if your context requires trust, assuming you are using hashing functions which offer the correct safety guarantees, you only need to be able to transmit your top-level checksum in a trusted manner.

-This actually has an interesting property: if you can provide your top-level checksum in a trusted manner, you can then decentralize the rest of the inner checksums.
-This is a key aspect to many of the aforementioned protocols, which all work in a peer-to-peer decentralized context.
+### Credits

+Thank you to [Matt Wetmore](http://mattwetmore.me/) and [David Kua](http://kua.io/) for editing this post.

 ### Footnotes

-[^1]: Checksumming and hashing functions can offer a wide variety of properties and configurable setting depending on your needs.
+[^1]: Checksumming and hashing functions can offer a wide variety of properties and configurable settings depending on your needs.
 Minimizing collisions is a good goal - generally this is achieved by having larger output checksums, but this begins to be a tradeoff for storage space.
 [^2]: The [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle) describes this well.
 The degree to which this impacts you also depends on the function of your choosing: some guarantee that each outputs are uniformly distributed (ie. each checksum has roughly the same number of inputs which produce it within a certain space), some don't.
 [^3]: By using a tree structure (and assuming that your tree is balanced), the operation of verifying a checksum goes from being linear (relative to the number of tree nodes) to logarithmic (as you only need to check the path).